California State Jobs

 California state jobs are organized by classification — think of each classification as a job family.
 Associate Governmental Program Analyst, Office Technician (Typing), Information Technology Specialist I — each is a classification with its own exam.

 Before you can apply for a vacancy, you must pass the exam for that classification and be placed on an eligibility list.
 Think of the list as a ranked queue.
-Most classifications use the Rule of Three: only candidates in the top three score bands ("ranks") are reachable for interview at any given time.
+Most classifications use the Rule of Three: the agency counts down from the top score until it reaches at least three candidates who are willing and available, and only those reachable candidates can be interviewed.
+Because geographic preferences, willingness responses, and list priority order all affect who is reachable, your actual position on the list matters — being highly ranked improves your chances of being contacted but does not guarantee it.

 Types of exams: